premvarijakzhan/PropInsight/README.md

 ## Academic Context

-This project was developed for the Graduate Certificate in Practical Language Processing Practice module (STK) under the supervision of:
+This project was developed for the Graduate Certificate in Practical Language Processing Practice module (STK)
-- Dr. Fan Zhenzhen
-- Dr. Wang Aobo
-- Dr. Gary Leung

 ## Team Contributions

 **Prem Varijakzhan (A0291913B)**